-- (3) Represents the fair market value of unvested RSUs as of December 31, 2022 based upon the closing market price of our common stock on December 30, 2022, the last trading day of 2022, of \$9.57 per share. - (4) The option vests as to one-fourth of the shares on July 14, 2018 and the remaining shares in 36 equal monthly installments measured from July 14, 2018, subject to the recipient's continuous service with us as of each such vesting date. - (5) Such performance-based option shares were issued in 2017 and 2019, respectively.
-As of the original issuance date, the performance conditions were not established, and therefore there was no grant date as prescribed by ASC 718.
-In 2020, the options vested as performance conditions were established and determined to have been achieved. - (6) The option vests as to one-fourth of the shares on September 26, 2019 and the remaining shares in 36 equal monthly installments measured from September 26, 2019, subject to the recipient's continuous service with us as of each such vesting date. - (7) The option vests as to one-fourth of the shares on March 23, 2022 and the remaining shares in 36 equal monthly installments measured from March 23, 2022, subject to the recipient's continuous service with us as of each such vesting date. - (8) The option vests as to one-fourth of the shares on March 23, 2023 and the remaining shares in 36 equal monthly installments measured from March 23, 2023, subject to the recipient's continuous service with us as of each such vesting date. - (9) The RSU vests as to one-fourth of the shares on March 23, 2023 and the remaining shares in 3 equal annual installments measured from March 23, 2023, subject to the recipient's continuous service with us as of each such vesting date. - (10) The option vests as to one-fourth of the shares on April 11, 2023 and the remaining shares in 36 equal monthly installments measured from April 11, 2023, subject to the recipient's continuous service with us as of each such vesting date. - (11) The option vests as to one-fourth of the shares on January 10, 2023 and the remaining shares in 36 equal monthly installments measured from January 10, 2023, subject to the recipient's continuous service with us as of each such vesting date.
+(3) Represents the fair market value of unvested RSUs as of December 31, 2022 based upon the closing market price of our common stock on December 29, 2023, the last trading day of 2023, of \$4.88 per share.

+- (4) The options vest as to one-fourth of the shares on July 14, 2018 and the remaining shares in 36 equal monthly installments measured from July 14, 2018, subject to the recipient's continuous service with us as of each such vesting date. - (5) Represents performance-based option shares issued in 2017 and 2019, respectively.
+As of the respective original issuance dates, the performance conditions were not established, and therefore there were no grant dates as prescribed by ASC 718.
+In 2020, the options vested as the respective performance conditions were established and determined to have been achieved. - (6) The options vest as to one-fourth of the shares on September 26, 2019 and the remaining shares in 36 equal monthly installments measured from September 26, 2019, subject to the recipient's continuous service with us as of each such vesting date. - (7) The options vest as to one-fourth of the shares on March 23, 2022 and the remaining shares in 36 equal monthly installments measured from March 23, 2022, subject to the recipient's continuous service with us as of each such vesting date. - (8) The options vest as to one-fourth of the shares on March 23, 2023 and the remaining shares in 36 equal monthly installments measured from March 23, 2023, subject to the recipient's continuous service with us as of each such vesting date. - (9) The RSUs vest as to one-fourth of the shares on March 23, 2023 and the remaining shares in 3 equal annual installments measured from March 23, 2023, subject to the recipient's continuous service with us as of each such vesting date. - (10) The options vest as to one-fourth of the shares on February 23, 2024 and the remaining shares in 36 equal monthly installments measured from February 23, 2024, subject to the recipient's continuous service with us as of each such vesting date. - (11) The RSUs vest as to one-fourth of the shares on March 1, 2024 and the remaining shares in 3 equal annual installments measured from March 1, 2024, subject to the recipient's continuous service with us as of each such vesting date. - (12) The options vest as to one-fourth of the shares on March 20, 2024 and the remaining shares in 36 equal monthly installments measured from March 20, 2024, subject to the recipient's continuous service with us as of each such vesting date. - (13) The RSUs vest as to one-fourth of the shares on April 1, 2024 and the remaining shares in 3 equal annual installments measured from April 1, 2024, subject to the recipient's continuous service with us as of each such vesting date. - (14) The options vest as to one-fourth of the shares on March 22, 2022 and the remaining shares in 36 equal monthly installments measured from March 22, 2022, subject to the recipient's continuous service with us as of each such vesting date. - (15) The RSUs vest in full on December 1, 2025, subject to the recipient's continuous service with us as of the vesting date.